MohsinbinAlthaf/Mohsinbinalthaf/README.md

 <h1 align="left">Hey, Myself Mohsin👋</h1>

 Myself Mohsin a 16 year old boy who get's out of the box.
 CEO of **Spark Technologies**.
-Hands on **Robotics, Artificial intelligence, Programming, Machine Learning, Software development, Entrepreneurship**.
+Hands on **Robotics, Artificial intelligence, Programming, Entrepreneurship**.

 Got recogonized officialy in **KERALA STARTUP MISSION FOR THE BEST IDEA OF THE YEAR 2020**
 - ***Entrepreneurship***

-- ***Research on Crypto currency***

 - ***Spend Time productive***